camunda/camunda-docs/docs/reference/feel/language-guide/feel-expressions-introduction.md

 ### Comments

-An Expression can contain comments to explain it and give it more context.
+An expression can contain comments to explain it and give it more context.
 This can be done using Java-style comments: `//` to the end of line, or `/*.... */` for blocks.

 ```js